Testing Mobile Internet Speeds

-There are several crowdsourced signal apps out there - Sensorly, Rootmetrics, Open Signal - that include a speedtest service as well.
+There are several crowdsourced signal apps out there - like Rootmetrics and Open Signal - that include a speedtest service as well.

 Please don't use these apps for *testing* your signal enhancing efforts.
 The results of these speedtests get recorded in a central database for sharing about your current location with others.
 Adding in your experimental data with boosters & antennas will skew the results for everyone.

 You should only report speeds to these crowdsourced resources using your baseline readings - unenhanced - without boosters & antennas.
 That's the data these apps are looking to record, so that other users know what to expect.
 Remember, not everyone travels with boosters and antennas.

 Run the speed testing app or website on your phone, tablet or computer.

 If you are testing performance of a mobile hotspot or cellular embedded router (not the phone's cellular connection itself), then connect directly to that source from your testing device over Wi-Fi, USB cable, ethernet or bluetooth.

 Do keep in mind that the distance between your device and a wireless signal can have an impact on speeds too, as can local Wi-Fi congestion - so keep this consistent during your testing.